 Learn about Luke Million's creative process with this year's Rundle Mall Producer Series.

-The Rundle Mall Producer Series gives an intimate insight into the creative process of a music producer with an interactive installation that takes you right into the belly of the beast – their bedroom.
+The Rundle Mall Producer Series, which is part of Adelaide's Umbrella: Winter City Sounds, gives an intimate insight into the creative process of a music producer with an interactive installation that takes you right into the belly of the beast – their bedroom.

 “It’s simply storytelling,” Umbrella programmer Steve Pitkin says.
 “It’s showing something that nobody ever really looks into – what is the artist’s role?